bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 That being said, what strategies can be employed to speed up these cheminformatic comparisons, in duckdb?

-I began to look into how to improve this performance, and was inspired by [Umbra-style strings], aka German-style strings, which is a string format adopted by several data processing systems, including duckdb.
+I was inspired by [Umbra-style strings], aka German-style strings, which is a string format adopted by several data processing systems, including duckdb.
 There are two key ideas that I applied from Umbra-style strings to molecules: a prefix for short-circuting comparisons, and storing